MEPs needs mandatory anti-harassment training, says chair

 This includes requiring the assistant to cover up to €700 of Gonzalez's expenses, without getting reimbursed, when her credit card no longer worked.

-Other issues include treating the assistant like personal valet.
+Other issues include treating the assistant like a personal valet.
 Those tasks ranged from installing wifi in Gonzalez's apartment to registering her daughter at the European school.

 But aside from the personal duties, Gonzalez is also said to have subjected the assistant to personal and professional humiliation, according to an internal EU parliament document, seen by EUobserver.